 - Embracing working from home – Companies that blend working from home with office life will be the clear winners during and after this pandemic.
 Repurposing offices as meeting hubs and teamworking centres, with the everyday grind done at home, might be the best short-term solution.
 Until things are completely back to normal, reducing the sheer numbers of staff within a building will be a vital piece of the safe-working-place-puzzle.

-Business owners can take several recommended precautions to avoid getting others sick in the office or preventing colleagues from getting ill whilst at work.
+Business owners can take several recommended precautions when considering a return to the office to avoid getting others sick or preventing colleagues from getting ill whilst at work.